-Unfortunately, many people are sensitive to one of the main by-products of malassezia: oleic acid.
-For those who are sensitive, malassezia will lead to symptoms that include:
+Unfortunately, many people are sensitive to one of the main by-products of Malassezia globosa: oleic acid.
+For those who are sensitive, Malassezia globosa will lead to symptoms that include:

-This is dandruff, and it’s worth noting that malasseiza is the only true cause of dandruff.
+This is dandruff, and it’s worth noting that Malassezia globosa is the only true cause of dandruff.

 There is no known cure for dandruff – the best treatment is to control the problem to keep flakes away.

 So how does Head & Shoulders go about that?

 Like all shampoos, Head & Shoulders washes away accumulated dirt and sweat.
 It goes further by adding an active ingredient, pyrithione zinc, that works in-between washes to protect your scalp from the cause of dandruff: Malassezia globosa.

 Head & Shoulders is highly effective at controlling dandruff flaking, as has been proven in hundreds of clinical studies.